yeetzone/docker-dontstarvetogether/README.md

 This repository provides a `Dockerfile` for building the DST:A Dedicated Server for the online multi-player survival game [*Don't Starve Together*][website].

-If you want to set up your own server, have a look at the [DST:A Suite][suite].

 ## Features
 - [x] Configuration via ENV variables.
 - [x] World presets including caves.